Brayden-Zhang/EarthFM-VLM-Bridge/README.md

 ## Evaluations

-Detailed instructions on how to replicate our evaluations is available in #TODO.
+Detailed instructions on how to replicate our evaluations is available in [Evaluation.md](docs/Evaluation.md).